For customers who are having difficulties paying their utility bills, Oshawa PUC Networks Inc. has several ways to help.

 Oshawa residents can apply for these programs by contacting the CDCD office at 1-866-746-3696 or 905-686-2661.

 The OESP program is an on-bill monthly credit that depends on the size of yourfamily and income.
 It can range from $35.00 to $75.00 per month.
 For non-senior consumers the credit is active for two years and then you have to reapply.
 For seniors the credit is good for 5 years before you need to reapply.
 If you move residences during your term you must reapply.
 This program is geared towards low to mid income, property owners and renters, seniors and non-seniors.

-The HAP program is sponsored by the province of Ontario’s Save On Energy program.
 This program is a proactive program that is geared towards lowering your consumption.
 The program offers free energy assessments and upgrades to your home to help lower your hydro bill.
 Upgrades include: